Checks for Hierarchy

 i.e. move down to L4-Participating.

-Q: How can participating engage sensibly?
+Q: How can participating be grounded?

 A: By recognizing how and where contributions can be made.